atishay/atishay.github.io/content/blog/2016-11-01-hello-world/index.md

 ---
 date: "2016-11-01T00:00:00Z"
-description: First blog post on the Atishay Jain website
-excerpt: Welcome to my blog.
+description: Welcome to my blog.
 Its great to be blogging again.
 In my first post I discuss my motivations to blog.
 imgSrc: Image by Windell Oskay from [Flickr](https://www.flickr.com/photos/oskay/472097903)
+sidebar:
+  - title: Trivia
-sidebar: Trivia# The first known instance of the usage of the words "hello" and "world" together in computer literature occurred earlier, in Kernighan's 1972 Tutorial Introduction to the Language B. Later Kernighan and Ritchie's seminal book "The C Programming Language" popularized as the first program of a computer language.
+    content: The first known instance of the usage of the words "hello" and "world" together in computer literature occurred earlier, in Kernighan's 1972 Tutorial Introduction to the Language B. Later Kernighan and Ritchie's seminal book "The C Programming
+      Language" popularized as the first program of a computer language.
 Further - The hello world program for a browser is a txt file with the word 'Hello World'.
 Read more about the history of hello world at [Wikipedia](https://www.wikiwand.com/en/%22Hello,_World!%22_program).
 tags:
 - thoughts
+- hello
+- blogging
+category: thoughts
 title: Hello World
 menu:
   top: